| The following is the complete

 but, belief is not evidence, and solid evidence for any cause/effect

+relationship simply does not exist in the literature.
 Now, I have a final post after this one and then

 I'll make myself available to answer questions on any research I've